eitchtee/VCM/README.md

 ## Configuration Details

-Create a `config.yaml` file in the same directory as `main.py`.
-You can also set the `VCM_CONFIG_PATH` environment variable to point to a custom location for `config.yaml`.
+Edit the pre-bundled `config.yaml` file in your VCM folder.

 **Example `config.yaml`:**